MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 }
 ```

-In this operation we use the [within-apply](microsoft.quantum.qsharp.conjugations) statement that implements a the
+In this operation we use the [within-apply](microsoft.quantum.qsharp.conjugations) statement that implements the
 conjugation operations that occurs in the steps of the Grover's diffusion
 operation.